 It is to be feared that a new problem of much difficulty confronts the aspiring American dramatist.
-The threatening trouble lies in the insubordination of animals brought upon the stage to secure a realistic effect, says the Chicago Record.
+The threatening trouble lies in the insubordination of an-imals brought upon the stage to secure a realistly effect, says the Chicago Rec-ord.

-imals brought upon the stage to secure a realistic effect, says the Chicago Record.
+The stage of the second stage to secure a realistic effect, says the Chicago Record.
 Not long ago a hen thus used in a comic opera performance in Chicago, finding stage life arduous and vain, abruptly decided to leave it, and dashed across the footlights into the parquet.
-Now comes the report of an intractable lamb, which instead of playing its part with becoming humility, made for the leading lady with lowered head, and after inflicting slightingues, proceeded to overturn and smash the stage accessories.
-It is evident that if these unruly tendencies on the part of the stage animals are to go unche-ked a truly realistic play in the future will be atttended with peril.

-Lately there has been quite a demand for the form of histrionic art which presents idyllic views of barn and farm yard.
+Now comes the report of an intractable lamb, which instead of playing its part with becoming humility, made for the leading lady with lowered head, and after inflicting slight-injuries, proceeded to overturn and smash the stage accessories.
+It is evident that if these unruly tendencies on the part of the stage animals are to go unche.kad a truly realistic play in the future will be attended with peril.
+Tately there has been quite a demand for the form of histfonic cart which presents idyllic views of barn and farm yard.
 Unless something can be done to restrain the nervous tendencies of the poultry, cows, sheep, horses, and other animals in the exhibit, something painful is likely to happen.
-The excitement which an unruly cow might occasion, for example, were she to become dissatisfied with her role and step over into the orchestra, would be utterly destructive of illusion.
-The writers interested in elevating the zoological drama should take necessary precautions.
+The excitement which an unruly cow might occasion, for example, were she to become dissaftsied with her role and step over into the orchestra, would be utterly destructive of illusion.
+The writers interested in elevations.